ainstarc/pixel-realm/README.md

 - Tile placement preview shows what will be placed before you commit
 - Highlighted tile indicator shows which tile you're standing on
 - Full persistence system:
-  - World state saves automatically as you build
+  - 3D world state saves automatically as you build
   - Player position is remembered between sessions
   - All tile types (grass, dirt, sand, water) are properly saved
 - Mobile touch controls for playing on phones and tablets